nikitavoloboev/data/programming/git.md

 # Git
-I love git and version control.
+I love Git and version control.
 And I use version control over any project I do.

 ## Notes
 - Commit as often as you can.
 Ideally after each micro-iteration, when something new is working.